 - Have allocated worry time with your child – but not at bedtime because you don’t want to be thinking about worries before you drift off to Sleepysville.
 So pick a time when your child can talk through their worries and explain that if worries come up outside of your slot that they park them in their minds until worry time.

 - Make it a family habit where everybody posts their worries in a worry box.
-They are really easy to make.
-Check this out.

 I’m sure you don’t, but just in case here are Smiley suggestions on